 One exception is when students do more than one programme in a year.
 This applies to those who have completed all the activities on their first learning agreement or plan.
 The student may then start a second study programme and the institution must

 - change the planned hours to reflect the additional delivery of hours for the new study programme

 Another exception is where errors have occurred.
 These can be corrected.

 As the school census is completed only once per academic year in October, schools and academies cannot change planned hours after that date.

 Recording planned hours for students who withdraw from their programme

 When a student withdraws from a learning aim, and the funding qualifying period (usually 6 weeks for full time students) for the programme has passed, there is no need for the institution to change the planned hours.

-When a student withdraws from a learning aim and the funding qualifying period for the programme has not passed, the planned hours should be changed if the ILR is no longer accurate.
+When a student withdraws from a learning aim and the funding qualifying period for the programme has not passed, the planned hours should be changed if the recorded hours are no longer accurate.
 If the student does not start another qualification in place of the one withdrawn, then the hours must not be included in the planned hours.